funbox/phantom-lord/README.md

 There's `index.d.ts` in the root of the project.
 It helps IDEs to highlight properties and methods of `RemoteBrowser` and contains the information about methods' arguments and returned values.

-It's recommended to update the declaration file when new commands are added, old ones are removed or there're any other changes of the class interface.
+It's recommended to update the declaration file when new commands are added, old ones are removed or there are any other changes of the class interface.

-For safety reasons, there're tests that check the matching of the methods from the declaration file, the commands from `lib/commands` and the `RemoteBrowser` methods.
+For safety reasons, there are tests that check the matching of the methods from the declaration file, the commands from `lib/commands` and the `RemoteBrowser` methods.

 ## Credits